django-webtest/django-webtest/README.rst

 (see django-test-utils package) and I also enjoy it much.
-But I prefer WebTest over twill because twill is old (last release is in 2007), communicate via HTTP instead of WSGI (though there is workaround for that), lacks support for non-latin text (not to mention unicode) and have a much larger codebase to hack on.
-Twill however understands HTML better and is more mature so consider it (and django-test-utils package) if WebTest doesn't fit for some reason.
+But I prefer WebTest over twill because twill is old (last release is in 2007), communicate via HTTP instead of WSGI (though there is workaround for that), lacks support for unicode and have a much larger codebase to hack on.
+Twill however understands HTML better and is more mature so consider it if WebTest doesn't fit for some reason.